nCine/nCine-site/build-linux.md

     cmake --build nCine-libraries-build

 ### Build the nCine library
-Building the nCine library is not much different from building its dependencies:
+Building the nCine library is not much different than building its dependencies:

     cmake -S nCine -B nCine-build